Create a Radio Group

 Create the group

 That's it.
-The channel and subcode are set to defaults automatically, you can adjust them in Group Settings after creation if needed.
+A subcode is generated automatically, you can change it in Group Settings after creation if needed.

 Invite teammates